Amber Valley Borough Council have two areas of responsibility

 legislation they have very different meanings.

-solely to sites that have been investigated by the Council in
+sites that have been investigated by the Council in accordance with

-2006.
-A site must first be investigated and then
+A site must first be investigated and then 'Determined' by the

-'Determined' by the Council before it is formally recognised as
+Council before it is formally recognised as contaminated

-contaminated land.
-This legislation aims to address the legacy of
+land.
+This legislation aims to address the legacy of land

-such.
-If the Environment Agency agrees with the 'Designation' they
+such by the Council.
+If the Environment Agency agrees with

-become the enforcement authority for the site.
-If the Environment
+the 'Designation', they become the enforcement authority for the

 Potentially Contaminated Land.